How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 Passwords should only be entered into the 1 and only site that it is needed for.

-If you use public wifi and enter a password someone may be able to see it and a VPN can protect you.
-Don’t enter any sensitive information on a public wifi or if do use public wifi use a VPN for more security.
+If you use public wifi and enter a password, someone may be able to see it, and a VPN can protect you.
+Don’t enter any sensitive information on a public wifi or if you do use public wifi use a VPN for more security.

 Another scam that has been circulating on Opensea is fake bidding.
 How it works is if you go to sell an NFT and someone bids with USD and not WETH (wrapped Ether) or ETh.